Woomymy/dotfiles-archive/README.md

 # Dotfiles-laptop

-Dotfiles for my laptop, running on Caculate GNU/Linux
+Dotfiles for my laptop, running on Calculate GNU/Linux